 Limitations on 3D printing of kitchen accessories

-It’s not hard to imagine that a long time will pass before we use our home 3D printers to create food.
+It’s not hard to imagine that a long time will pass before we use our home or large 3D printers to create food.
 However, we can print dishes and items that will come into contact with food, although you need to be very careful here.

 - Objects created in the most popular technology (FDM) have a ribbed surface, which is an ideal environment for the growth of bacteria.